brave/qa-resources/wikitemplate-android.md

 ## Downloads

 - [ ] Verify downloading a file works and that all actions on the download item work.
-- [ ] Verify that PDF is downloaded over HTTPS at https://basicattentiontoken.org/BasicAttentionTokenWhitePaper-4.pdf
+- [ ] Verify that PDF is downloaded over HTTPS at `https://basicattentiontoken.org/BasicAttentionTokenWhitePaper-4.pdf`
-- [ ] Verify that PDF is downloaded over HTTP at http://www.pdf995.com/samples/pdf.pdf
+- [ ] Verify that PDF is downloaded over HTTP at `http://www.pdf995.com/samples/pdf.pdf`

-## Fullscreen

-- [ ] Verify that entering HTML5 fullscreen works and pressing restore to go back exits full screen. (youtube.com)

-## Autofill Tests

-- [ ] Verify that autofill works on https://srirambv.github.io/formfiller.html

-## Zoom

-- [ ] Verify zoom in / out gestures work
-- [ ] Verify that navigating to a different origin resets the zoom

 ## Bravery settings

-- [ ] Check that HTTPS Everywhere works by loading http://https-everywhere.badssl.com/
+- [ ] Check that HTTPS Everywhere works by loading `http://https-everywhere.badssl.com/`
-- [ ] Turning HTTPS Everywhere off and shields off both disable the redirect to https://https-everywhere.badssl.com/
+- [ ] Turning HTTPS Everywhere off and shields off both disable the redirect to `https://https-everywhere.badssl.com/`
 - [ ] Check that toggling to blocking and allow ads works as expected
-- [ ] Verify that clicking through a cert error in https://badssl.com/ works
+- [ ] Verify that clicking through a cert error in `https://badssl.com/` works
-- [ ] Visit https://brianbondy.com/ and then turn on script blocking, nothing should load.
+- [ ] Visit `https://brianbondy.com/` and then turn on script blocking, nothing should load.
 Allow it from the script blocking UI in the URL bar and it should work.
 - [ ] Verify that default Bravery settings take effect on pages with no site settings
-- [ ] Verify that 3rd party storage results are blank at https://jsfiddle.net/7ke9r14a/7/ when 3rd party cookies are blocked
+- [ ] Verify that 3rd party storage results are blank at `https://jsfiddle.net/7ke9r14a/7/` when 3rd party cookies are blocked
 ### Fingerprint Tests
-  - [ ] Visit https://browserleaks.com/webrtc, ensure 2 blocked items are listed in shields
+  - [ ] Visit `https://browserleaks.com/webrtc`, ensure 2 blocked items are listed in shields
-  - [ ] Verify that https://diafygi.github.io/webrtc-ips/ doesn't leak IP address when `Block all fingerprinting protection` is on
+  - [ ] Verify that `https://diafygi.github.io/webrtc-ips/` doesn't leak IP address when `Block all fingerprinting protection` is on

 ## Content Tests

-- [ ] Go to https://brianbondy.com/ and click on the twitter icon on the top right.
+- [ ] Go to `https://brianbondy.com/` and click on the twitter icon on the top right.
 Verify that context menus work in the new twitter tab
-- [ ] Go to https://trac.torproject.org/projects/tor/login and make sure that the password can be saved.
+- [ ] Go to `https://trac.torproject.org/projects/tor/login` and make sure that the password can be saved.
 Make sure the saved password is auto-populated when you visit the site again
 - [ ] Open a GitHub issue and type some misspellings, make sure they aren't autocorrected
-- [ ] Open an email on http://mail.google.com/ or inbox.google.com and click on a link.
+- [ ] Open an email on `http://mail.google.com/` or inbox.google.com and click on a link.
 Make sure it works
-- [ ] Verify that https://mixed-script.badssl.com/ shows up as grey not red (no mixed content scripts are run)
+- [ ] Verify that `https://mixed-script.badssl.com/` shows up as grey not red (no mixed content scripts are run)

 ## Brave Rewards/Ads

 - [ ] Verify wallet is auto-created after enabling rewards(either via Panel or Rewards page)
 - [ ] Verify account balance shows correct BAT and USD value
 - [ ] Verify actions taken (claiming grant, tipping, auto-contribute) display in wallet panel
-- [ ] Verify `Check back soon for a free token` grant is shown in the panel when grants are not available for ads unsupported region only
 - [ ] Verify grant details are shown in expanded view when a grant is claimed
 - [ ] Verify monthly budget shows correct BAT and USD value
 - [ ] Verify you can exclude a publisher from the auto-contribute table by clicking on the trash bin icon in the auto-contribute table